Disclaimer: This article has been updated in May 2023

-Instagram Reels was released in 2020 in the company’s efforts to find ways for people to discover inspiring new content & help brands increase their reach.
+It was the company’s effort to find ways for people to discover inspiring new content & help brands increase their reach.

 This opened the door to a new promotional format – Instagram Reels ads.